YeonV/meeting/README.md

 ## Built With

-* Next.js - The web framework used
+* NextJS - The web framework used
 * Strapi - Backend API
-* Node.js - WebSocket server
+* NextWS - WebSocket Integration for NextJS

 ## Authors